gabeBactol/gabebactol.github.io/README.md

 -	Willing to follow directions and learn
 -	Maintain a positive attitude
 -	Well-developed presentation and communication skills
--	Knowledge on how to use technology
+-	Knowledge on how to use technology, such as Java, Photoshop, or Illustrator

 - Primary Language: Java, C#
 - Foreign Language: Spanish speaker/writer